 12 Powerful Black History Month Activities to Engage Students

-1. Amplify student voice with a rap contest
+1. Amplify student voice with lesson videos from past winners

 2. Write from Ruby Bridges’ point of view